halujeff5/EarthquakeProj/README.md

 # EarthquakeProject

- The FinalNB.ipynb is where I have my finalize NB
+ The FinalNB.ipynb is where I have my finalize NB.

+ The ExtraModels.ipynb is where I tested my model on a different subset of my scraped data.
+This notebook also contains a model testing on a different geographic location.

 Business Case
 - The SF/Bay Area is home to the San Andreas fault and 6 others making it an active earthquake belt.
 Forecasting earthquakes so the area can prepare, will minimize injuries, and save economic/financial losses due to property damage.